 Speed – Does what it says on the tin, a pretty clear-cut test parameter.

-Reaching Comfort – Most recreational sailors blast across the wind, from A to B, and wish to do so for hours on end, without a struggle.
-In powered to overpowered conditions, it is actually one of the tougher points of sail, so how do these foils fair in reaches?
+Reaching Comfort – Most recreational sailors blast across the wind, from A to B, and wish to do it for hours on end, without a struggle.
+In powered to overpowered conditions, it is actually one of the tougher points of sail, so how do these foils fair?

 Pointing Ability – Just as we’re seeing in the PWA foil racing, the beauty with foiling is the ability to point, both upwind and off the wind.
 So what is the non-reaching potential of each of these foils?

-Twitch – This term will be a new one for many and describes the potential ‘play’ in the foil.
+Twitch – This term will be a new for many and describes the potential ‘play’ in the foil.
 It deals with any unexplained bounce, jolt or hiccup in the flight – an experience that momentarily rocks your confidence in control.
-It could be down to a myriad of reasons, but ultimately is likely to boil down to that Holy Grail of foil stiffness.
+It could be down to a myriad of reasons, but ultimately is likely to boil down to that holy grail of foil stiffness.

 Manoeuvrability – Different to response, manoeuvrability deals with just how playful and throw around you feel the foil is.
 Does it encourage you to enter transitions in quick succession, or dread them?